 There are many good ideas out there in the world, but 9% of startup post-mortem founders found that a lack of passion for a domain and a lack of knowledge of a domain were key reasons for failure no matter how good an idea is.

-In their post-mortem, NewsTilt candidly spoke about their lack of interest in the domain they selected — writing:
+In NewsTilt’s post-mortem, the team candidly spoke about their lack of interest in the domain they selected:

 “I think it’s fair to say we didn’t really care about journalism.
 We started by building a commenting product which came from my desire for the perfect commenting system for my blog.
 This turned into designing the best damn commenting system ever, which led to figuring out an ideal customer: newspapers…